A New Principal Preparation Program that Honors Your Work as a Teacher Leader

 A Two-part Program…

 Part 2 is a cohort-based program capstone that combines three seminars with a simultaneous internship.
 It features a balance of e-learning, face-to-face seminars, and clinical practice.
 The seminars in Part 2 are commuter- and work-friendly.
 Part 2 begins with an intensive three-day summer institute.
-We will to meet one full Saturday each month during fall, winter, and spring quarters.
-In addition, the cohort will meet for one two-hour clinic session each quarter on a Friday afternoon prior to the Saturday session (schedule currently under final review).
+We will meet one full Saturday each month during fall, winter, and spring quarters.

 A performance-based program.